inflearn logo

 After

-→ Pre-verify performance issues before deployment
+→ Pre-verification of performance issues before deployment

 If you've already tried fetch joins, this is where you begin.

-The optimizations we usually do
+The optimization we usually do

-• N+1 queries
+• N+1 Query

 Fetch Join